tdurgasaranya/STA631.github.io/README.md

   With the bootstrap samples we can compute mean, standard deviation, confidence intervals.
 - Bootstrap Confidence Intervals
 - Model Validation:
+   Bootstrap is used to assess the performance of any prediction model.
+Through bootstrap-based validation, we can estimate the model's predictive accuracy and assess its ability to generalize to unseen data.

 From this chapter, I gained the fundamentals understanding of the principles and applications of bootstrap modeling.
 This resampling technique is a valuable addition to my statistical toolkit, helping me to validate the performance of complex models in real-world data analysis.